jaegertracing/documentation/docs/client_libraries.md

 * **NullReporter** does nothing with the span.
 It can be useful in unit tests.
 * **LoggingReporter** simply logs the fact that a span was finished, usually by printing the trace and span ID and the operation name.
 * **CompositeReporter** takes a list of other reporters and invokes them one by one.
 * **RemoteReporter** (default) buffers a certain number of finished spans in memory and uses a **sender** to submit a batch of spans out of process to Jaeger backend.
-The sender is responsible for serializing the span to the wire format (e.g. Thrift of JSON) and communicating with the backend components (e.e. over UDP or HTTP).
+The sender is responsible for serializing the span to the wire format (e.g. Thrift or JSON) and communicating with the backend components (e.g. over UDP or HTTP).

 #### EMSGSIZE and UDP buffer limits